Simon Mayeski is a consultant, writer, web developer, computer programmer, environmentalist, activist, trainer, very occasional actor, and speaker.

 When Simon is not otherwise busy, he reads.
 He likes science fiction.
 And non-fiction.
 He portrayed former vice-president Dick Cheney in the music video “Worst Presnadent Ever”.

 He does web sites for his friends and non-profits.
 He created and maintained the DemocracyFest SD 2006 site in Drupal, and recently has built several WordPress sites (SanDiego350.org and MOPSanDiego.com, although he has since turned them over to others to maintain and update, and is working on two more right now.)
 His last outside computer work was at L-3 Communications; his last 4 and 1/2 years there he designed, created, supported and maintained the online, available-worldwide-7/24 scheduling program for the Navigation, Shiphandling and Seamanship Training (NSST) program.
-A recreation of the site (without the calendar-based scheduler data or course work reports – that is Navy property) can be found here.
 He mostly created web sites, built databases and did some CMMI (Capability Maturity Model Integration) work.
 Created a MS Office program (using Excel VBA) to automate employee hourly tracking for payroll and trained the user.
 Installed and maintained the Documentum Content Management System to provide a write-once, use-many solution to handle web and print versions of instructional material for various projects.
 Created a web version of an Interactive Computer-Based Training (ICBT) program for this product requiring hundreds of pages, using Adobe Dreamweaver.
 Evaluated, recommended, installed and trained users on a hardware and software solution to remove offices of amazing amounts of paper.
 Lot of other stuff too.
 Before that, in Hayward, CA, he was the project lead of the team that built the original MarketWatch.com Web registration, billing and maintenance system, back when nobody was doing web billing.
 He created Web pages connected to a backend Oracle database and maintained the database.

 He is comfortable with social media and is always interested in the next great thing…and maybe he should be working for or with YOU :)